stephenmcardle/CS546-Final-Project/README.md

 ### Note
 Keep in mind that email_parser.py was created for a different project, so the format of emails.json is not ideal for this project.
+Our demo video shows that some emails are repeated in search results.
+This is because we have been testing with the same emails.json file repeatedly to avoid abusing our API key.
+This project was tested on Linux.